Interested in the 2024 Conference?

-Penn State Musical Theatre Voice Pedagogy and its internationally recognized ‘Bel Canto/ Can Belto’ musical theatre voice pedagogy workshops have teamed with the holistic voice program The Visceral Voice to create the third annual OneBody / OneVoice, coming to NYC in June 2023.
+Penn State Musical Theatre Voice Pedagogy and its internationally recognized ‘Bel Canto/ Can Belto musical theatre voice pedagogy workshops have teamed with the holistic voice program The Visceral Voice to create the fourth annual OneBody/OneVoice, returning to Penn State University in August, 2024.
 This one-of-a-kind voice pedagogy workshop was founded on the idea that your body IS your voice, and that understanding body science will deepen your artistic toolkit to make you a much more effective teacher and/or singer.
-Body-related workshops such as Self-Care for the Singer and Alexander Technique Tools for Releasing Tension are part of the core curriculum as well as cutting-edge musical theatre voice pedagogy for beginning and advanced singers and teachers.
+The core curriculum includes body-related workshops like Self-Care for the Singer and Positional Movement Drills.
+These are designed to regulate the nervous system and optimize subglottal pressure.
+Additionally, cutting-edge musical theatre voice pedagogy is covered for both beginning and advanced singers and teachers.

 Faculty: